 Use an Online Tool

 This is my preferred method, since I can just plug in my room dimensions and go.
 The other added benefit is that you can see the space in both a 2d (top down/flat) format as well as a 3d format.
 For those who have a hard time visualizing, the 3D format is really helpful.

 I like to use floorplanner.com because it’s free and easy to use once you’ve played around with it a few times.
 I created this mockup (below) of my living room in just 10 minutes and I’ve had fun switching up the accessories, rugs and furniture layout.

-Using either the graph paper method or the online tool is a great way to help figure out the best layout for your furniture.
-Even if you resort to simply using painters tape to mark out the dimensions on your floor, planning is key to a well executed design!
+Using either the graph paper method or the free room planner online tool is a great way to help figure out the best furniture layout.
+Even if you resort to simply using a tape measure to mark out the dimensions on your floor, planning is key to a well executed design!